tralkan/syron/README.md

 yarn start
 ```

 Visit your app on: `http://localhost:3000`.
-You can interact with your smart contract using the contract component or the example ui in the frontend.
+You can interact with the smart contracts using the contract component or the example ui in the frontend.
 You can tweak the app config in `packages/nextjs/scaffold.config.ts`.

 Run smart contract test with `yarn hardhat:test`

-- Edit your smart contract `YourContract.sol` in `packages/hardhat/contracts`
+- Read the smart contracts in `packages/hardhat/contracts`
-- Edit your frontend in `packages/nextjs/pages`
+- Edit the frontend in `packages/nextjs/pages`
-- Edit your deployment scripts in `packages/hardhat/deploy`
+- See deployment scripts in `packages/hardhat/deploy`

-## Deploying your Smart Contracts to a Live Network
+## Deploying to a Live Network

-Once you are ready to deploy your smart contracts, there are a few things you need to adjust.
+Once you are ready to deploy the dapp, there are a few things you need to adjust.

 1. Select the network